digidem/mapeo-config-deconstructor/README.md

 # Mapeo Configuration Deconstructor

 Mapeo Configuration Deconstructor is a tool designed to simplify the process of creating and managing Mapeo configurations.
-It provides a set of utilities to deconstruct a Mapeo configuration into its constituent parts, making it easier to understand, modify, and reconstruct.
+It provides a set of utilities to deconstruct a Mapeo configuration into an config folder that can be re-built using [mapeo-settings-builder](https://github.com/digidem/mapeo-settings-builder).

 ## Features
 - Deconstructs presets from a configuration folder to an output folder.